jigx-com/jigx-docs-examples/docs/Preview.md

 1. Widgets
 2. List-items on widget
 3. onPress action on list-item or event.
+Test
    :::

 :::VerticalSplitItem